 Any reduction in car dependence will lead to fewer cars on Yarra’s streets, better residential amenity, less pollution, improved road safety outcomes and a better environment for pedestrians and cyclists.City of Yarra agenda for the council meeting on 14th October 2003

 One of the great advantages of walkable, liveable streets is that they reduce the need for each person in a household to own and operate their own car.
-In Yarra, 21% of households don’t own a car, and the trend is increasing.
-Eliminating the need for a car means that the household has more money to spend on paying off their mortgage, putting their kids through school, or saving something extra for retirement.
-The trend toward fewer cars can be accelerated if we improve our streets, and bring them alive for people.
+If a household needs one fewer vehicle, that household has more money to spend on paying off their mortgage, putting their kids through school, or saving something extra for retirement.

 Simple lifestyle changes